+Negatives: Lack of access to greater forms of capital If you choose to set up a private company and become a director, you are permitted to own or have control over a majority of the shares.
+Unlike their public company cousin, there is no ‘marketplace’ for these shares, meaning they are not available to be bought by members of the public.
+So a private company is just that, a private concern.
 Private companies are not as beholden to regulatory practices as much as public companies are.
 For example, they do not need to hold annual general meetings (AGMs).
 All they need to do is produce a signed written resolution, stating that it isn’t necessary to hold the meeting.

 What does a public company look like?Advantages: Greater access to capital

 It’s crunch timeNow’s the time to make that all-important decision, whether to go public or private.
 If you’re a self-confessed control freak, dislike inquiries into your business and the public being allowed to know everything about your business, stick to running a private company.
 For some directors, privacy is the most important aspect of running a business.
 Whilst going public can offer massive wins in terms of public access to shares, which can make your business very wealthy, you are bound by law, to run your business ‘by the book’.
 Failure to do this will result in legal inquiries, and at it’s worst a criminal conviction.
 So SME owners, choose wisely.

 Share this story